wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 - Unique for each integrator program
 - Initialization:
   - The integrator program must sign the transaction
-  - Owner is set during initialization (not required to sign)
+  - admin is set during initialization (not required to sign)

 ### IntegratorChainConfig